-Turning, Eleanor seemed to have caught her own hoody shrug—due course for the unlimited luxury ship stateroom mirrors reflecting unlimited cruise entrées, so, in addition, shapelessness paralyzed her clothes.
+Turning, Eleanor seemed to have caught her own hoody shrug—simple course for the unlimited luxury ship stateroom mirrors reflecting unlimited cruise entrées, so

-La Honey smacked her lips, “It’s Pickleball Fever.
-But any off State Road 54 knows you, dear Eleanor, should win the tournament.”
+La Honey swiped at her lips, “It’s Pickleball Fever.
+But any off State Road 54 knows you, sweet Eleanor, should win the tournament.”

 At that, Eleanor jabbed for the door knob!